-Business View Magazine interviews officers of the Bermuda Hospitals Board as part of our focus on best business practices in Bermuda.
+Business View Caribbean interviews officers of the Bermuda Hospitals Board as part of our focus on best business practices in Bermuda.

 Bermuda Hospitals Board (BHB) is a quasi autonomous, non-government organization established under the Bermuda Hospital Board Act of 1970.
 It is comprised of the King Edward VII Memorial Hospital (KEMH), the Mid-Atlantic Wellness Institute (MWI), and the Lamb Foggo Urgent Care Centre.
 Its mandate is to provide acute medical, emergency, long term, and mental health care, as well as learning disability and substance abuse services for Bermuda residents.
 BHB is funded by way of direct payments, insurance, donations, and government subsidies.
 With approximately 1,800 employees, it is Bermuda’s second largest employer.

 BHB is governed by a Board appointed by the Government on behalf of the people of Bermuda.
 The Board’s fundamental objectives are: to enhance and preserve long-term value, to ensure the hospital meets its obligations on an ongoing basis: and to see that the hospital operates in a reliable and safe manner.